Three-dimensional sizes and shapes of pion emission in heavy-ion collisions: Abstract

 \section{Abstract}

 {In the era of precision measurements in high-energy heavy-ion physics, there is an increasing expectation towards phenomenological and theoretical studies to provide a better description of data.
 In recent years, multiple experiments have confirmed through two-pion Bose-Einstein correlation measurements that the shape of the two-pion pair source can be well described by Lévy-stable distributions.
 However, direct comparisons of new phenomenological results with the data are still needed to understand the underlying phenomena and learn more about the nature of pion emission.
-In this paper, we present a three-dimensional analysis of the two-pion source in Monte-Carlo simulations of $\textnormal{Au}{+}\textnormal{Au}$ collisions at $\sqrt{s_{\rm NN}} = 200\textnormal{ GeV}$, and discuss a detailed comparison with the most recent centrality-dependent measurements from the PHENIX Collaboration.}
+In this paper, we present a three-dimensional analysis of the two-pion source in Monte-Carlo simulations of $\textnormal{Au}{+}\textnormal{Au}$ collisions at 200 GeV per nucleon collision energy based on EPOS3, and discuss a detailed comparison with the most recent centrality-dependent measurements from the PHENIX Collaboration.
+We find that the model remarkably agrees with the data for peripheral collisions, while an increasing discrepancy is found in case of central collisions for the source shapes and sizes.
+On the other hand, scaled correlation strengths are found to be well described by the model across all investigated system sizes.}